Caring for Platinum JewelleryMarch 11, 2020

 - Avoid exposing platinum to abrasives and harsh chemicals such as bleach, as these substances can cause scratching.

 - If a patina appears, this can be fixed by having your platinum jewellery professionally cleaned and polished.
 REIGNE JEWELLERY can take care of this for you, handling your jewellery with the greatest professionalism during the cleaning and polishing process.

-Taking a Closer Look at the Different Methods of Cleaning Platinum
+A Closer Look at Different Methods to Clean Platinum